horohoro-Git/PenguinRestaurant/README.md

-08/26 Add the final tutorial stage and then refactor the entire code 08/28 Save tutorial progress and add an icon to display goal completion 09/04 Add character image and character voice to the tutorial
+08/26 Add the final tutorial stage and then refactor the entire code 08/28 Save tutorial progress and add an icon to display goal completion 09/04 Add character image and character voice to the tutorial 09/07 Move the character dialogue window to the bottom and adjust the overall volume of in-game sounds